LLMs Lean on Priors, Not Programming Language Semantics: Experiments Details

 \subsection{Parameters}

-We use a temperature of 0.6 for DeepSeek distilled models and \qwq for improved reasoning.
-We use the default temperature settings for \othree,\gptfivemini, and \gemini by not specifying a specific temperature.
+We use the default temperature settings for reasoning models by not specifying a specific temperature.
 For other non-reasoning models, we set the temperature to zero.
 All models are evaluated under one-shot setting.